#SpaExpertSeries - Dehydrated Skin with Olga Yankevych

 Topical applications of Vitamins E, C and A are helpful for all the same reasons as I mentioned above.
 I would also always suggest using skincare with Hyaluronic Acid.
 Hyaluronic Acid is a super hydrating ingredient; it can enhance the moisture content in the skin, as well as revitalize the skin’s outer surface layers, so they look and feel softer, smoother and radiantly hydrated.
 I would also say to add a serum to your routine, underneath your moisturizer, and to use a heavier cream at night.
 Even though we're shielded from the harsh outdoor climate, heated dry air causes us to naturally lose moisture while we sleep.

 Here's a specific Irene Forte routine that I would recommend:

-AM: Almond Cleansing Milk, followed by the Helichrysum Hyaluronic Toner, the Hibiscus Serum, and then finishing with the Aloe Vera Face Cream.
-Whilst not part of the Irene Forte range yet, to protect dehydrated skin, you must always finish by using high protection mineral sunscreen (e.g. SPF50).
+AM: Almond Cleansing Milk, followed by the Helichrysum Toner, the Triple Level Hyaluronic Serum, the Olive Eye Cream, and then finishing with the Aloe Face Cream.
+The latter three products are all clinically proven to significantly increase skin hydration.
+You must always finish with a high protection SPF.

 Any other tips to share with our readers?

 I'm a traditional Chinese medicine specialist, and thus I would recommend massaging a particular point, the Chinese point LI2 point (see below).
 If you massage this point vigorously for at least 1 minute, it can clear heat and expel wind out of the channel in the face.

 Then, I would suggest considering putting a humidifier in your office or home to keep the air adequately humid so that your skin doesn't release moisture to the air.

 Even though we can all experience dehydrated skin at times, a balanced skincare routine and following a few tips consistently means that your skin will feel hydrated, and happy, in no time.